postsharp/postsharp-emails/metalama-email-course/10-required-contract.md

 Not only is the code cleaner, but it also becomes immediately apparent that the `UserName` property is required for the application's operation.
 This inference isn't as quickly made from the first example.

-At compile time, Metalama will add all the necessary code to ensure that the `UserName` property is assigned a non-empty value.
+At compile time, Metalama will introduce all the necessary code to ensure that the `UserName` property is assigned a non-empty value.
 The following is the code that is _executed_:

 ```c#
 using Metalama.Patterns.Contracts;